 Bio

-Naomi White is an abolitionist feminist, artist, and educator, working on ideas at the intersection of political ecology and photography.
-Throughout her work White addresses an array of contemporary issues, asking how we can shift our focus away from the current capitalist model of exploitation, to one of equity and collective voice, for all people, animals and the planet.
+Naomi White is a feminist artist and educator, working on ideas at the intersection of political ecology, collage, and photography.
+Naomi White's compelling collages use original and found photographic prints, archival glue, fabric, wax and ash, to excavate known and activate possible worlds.
+Throughout her work White addresses an array of contemporary issues, asking how we can shift our focus away from a capitalist model of exploitation, to one of equity and collective voice, for all people, animals and the planet.